dxAdam/Kernel_Development/README.md

 The functions we wrote are located in [locking.c](https://github.com/dxAdam/Systems_Software/blob/adam/sync_tools/locking.c).

 ## virtual_memory
-This project involved implementing page tables in the Linux kernel to be used with Ubuntu 18.
-The supplied project framework took a block of memory offline and made it available to us to allocate from.
+This project implements page tables in the Linux kernel to be used with Ubuntu 18.
+The supplied project framework takes a block of memory offline and makes it available to our module to allocate from.

 The functions we wrote are located in [on_demand.c](https://github.com/dxAdam/Systems_Software/blob/adam/virtual_memory/on_demand.c).